-Ever wonder what spare parts you should carry in your classic car?
-Many parts for your car are simply unavailable at a local auto parts store or they’ll need to be ordered special, which hardly gets your ride off the side of the road.
-Mark Simpson takes a look at what parts you should consider carrying as well as what products and items can be used to make emergency repairs.
+Ever wonder which spare parts you should be carrying in your classic car?
+Many parts for classic cars are unavailable or require a special order at most local auto parts stores.
+This is bad news if your car is stuck on the side of the road.
+In this video, Mark Simpson takes a look at the parts you should consider carrying in your car, as well as a few products and items that can be used to make emergency repairs.

 Craig Hopkins teaches you how to properly use and take care of a welder.
 Personally, he likes to work with the gas gauge on 30, but for better puddle control you’ll work on 20.
 No matter what type of welder you have, make sure to maintain a nice gentle loop in all of the cords…Watch Now >>

 Craig Hopkins uses his helmet cam to give you an up-close look of the timing, spacing and location of a proper weld.
 He starts by using a 3 inch grinder to flatten welds out, and then shows you how to create lap and butt welds that are four beads long.
 Use this helpful welding tips…Watch Now >>